Johan4839/OrangeBeltGraduation/NOTES.md

 [x] Extract is looking in each direction to own method [x] Extract moving to own method
 [x] Methods for updating direction
-[ ] Introduce position class
+[x] Introduce switch statement instead of if chaining [ ] Introduce position class